March 9th Speaking

 Steve Campbell met Gearld Fry in 2002 and immediately saw the value of Gearld’s concepts regarding the shape and other attributes of animals that truly work on forage.
 Steve has developed his own gene pool on a total forage operation, and has become a widely accepted and knowledgeable teacher and consultant.
 Many producers around the country depend on Steve to make their replacement selections for rebuilding their herds that thrive on their forage.

 Come with “eyes to see and ears to hear” these two artisans share their knowledge and assist you in making your operation more profitable.

-Karl Falster said the following regarding the recent school in Gainsville Texas, "Frankly I was quite taken with the content, the depth of content of the animal mineral/nutritional exposition(s) and the how to diagnose the physical manifestations of our cow’s condition – in all areas.
+Karl Falster said the following regarding the 2017 school in Gainsville Texas, "Frankly I was quite taken with the content, the depth of content of the animal mineral/nutritional exposition(s) and the how to diagnose the physical manifestations of our cow’s condition – in all areas.
 I’ve looked over my herd with new eyes now.
 The answer to the several questions from friends and neighbors about how I liked the seminar, is that it was the best and most relevant that I have ever attended.
 I’m so glad John Guinn pointed out the opportunity to me.
-I so grateful for your making it available.
+I am so grateful for your making it available.